 As of February 15, 2019, we owned approximately 51 U.S. patents and patent applications and approximately 139 patents and patent applications throughout the rest of the world for our TLR-targeted immune modulation technologies.
 These patents and patent applications include claims covering the chemical compositions of matter and methods of use of our IMO compounds, such as IMO-8400, IMO-9200 and tilsotolimod (IMO-2125), as well as other compounds.
 These patents expire at various dates ranging from 2023 to 2037.
-With respect to IMO-8400, we have six issued U.S. patents that cover the chemical composition of matter of IMO-8400 and certain methods of its use that provide exclusivity for IMO-8400 until at least 2031.
-With respect to IMO-9200, we have nine issued U.S. patents that cover the chemical composition for IMO-9200 and methods of its use that provide exclusivity for IMO-9200 until at least 2034.
+With respect to IMO-8400, we have six issued U.S. patents that cover the chemical composition of matter of IMO-8400 and certain methods of its use that provide exclusivity for IMO-9200 and methods of its use that provide exclusivity for IMO-9200 and methods of its use that provide exclusivity for IMO-9200 until at least 2034.
 With respect to tilsotolimod, we have an issued U.S. patent that covers the chemical composition of matter of tilsotolimod and methods of its use that will expire in 2025.
 We have pending applications in the United States and outside of the United States that cover methods of treatment or use with tilsotolimod with expiration dates of 2035 and 2037.